aws/karpenter-provider-aws/website/content/en/preview/concepts/disruption.md

 ### Disruption Controller

 Karpenter automatically discovers disruptable nodes and spins up replacements when needed.
 Karpenter disrupts nodes by executing one [automatic method](#automatic-methods) at a time, in order of Expiration, Drift, and then Consolidation.
-Each method varies slightly, but they all follow the standard disruption process:
+Each method varies slightly, but they all follow the standard disruption process.
+Karpenter uses [NodePool.Disruption.Budgets]({{<ref "#disruptionbudgets" >}}) to control the speed of disruption.
 1. Identify a list of prioritized candidates for the disruption method.
    * If there are [pods that cannot be evicted](#pod-eviction) on the node, Karpenter will ignore the node and try disrupting it later.
    * If there are no disruptable nodes, continue to the next disruption method.
+2. For each disruptable node:
+   1. Check if disrupting it would violate its NodePool's disruption budget.
-2. For each disruptable node, execute a scheduling simulation with the pods on the node to find if any replacement nodes are needed.
+   2. Execute a scheduling simulation with the pods on the node to find if any replacement nodes are needed.
 3. Add the `karpenter.sh/disruption:NoSchedule` taint to the node(s) to prevent pods from scheduling to it.
 4. Pre-spin any replacement nodes needed as calculated in Step (2), and wait for them to become ready.
    * If a replacement node fails to initialize, un-taint the node(s), and restart from Step (1), starting at the first disruption method again.